covcom/205CDE/03 Introduction to HTML5/README.md

 ### Write content and structure

-First, add language attruibute to the start tag of `html`.
+First, add language attribute to the start tag of `html`.
 So

 ```html
     <html>